antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <br>

-Again we're going to find out which genes make a difference, but now in a specific subset that has been annotated to have Transcription Factor activity.
+Again we're going to find out which genes make a difference, but now in a specific subset of genes that has been annotated to have Transcription Factor activity.
 This is gathered from databases that collect that information from peer reviewed publications.
 * In field 3 select **Find Differential expression between groups** Click **Next**
+* Like before, select the track that contains information about the cell types, *mes_adrn_nc (3cat)*.
-* We're now also going to filter for a specific **Gene Filter**; In the third dropdown from the Gene Filters section, where you can select a **Gene set**, click on category *C: geneannot*.
-Now click again on the same dropdown, and you will see that the dropdown list has expanded with different subcategories.
-Select the subcategory transcription factors *SC: TF (945)*.
+* We're now also going to filter for a specific gene filter.
+In the **Gene Filters** section, choose from the bottom dropdown the category *C: geneannot* as **Gene set**.
+Now click again on the **same dropdown**, and you will see that the dropdown list has expanded with different subcategories.
+Select the subcategory transcription factors, *SC: TF (945)*.
 Click **Next**.
 * In the next screen we're asked to further filter for the specific types of samples to compare.
 Here we're focusing on the difference between ADRN and MES; select these (i.e. uncheck neural_crest).
 Click **Next**.
 * A list of genes appears.
 Investigate the top 4 by clicking on the hyperlinked gene symbols.
 This brings you to the expression view of the gene.
 * From here you can also access the NCBI gene database containing additional information on the function of the gene and related scientific publications.
 Do this by clicking on the hyperlinked **GeneID** number in the top table.
-You'll arrive at a website that gathers all known information on genes; a useful section is the **Bibliography** containing short summaries of relevant scientific papers.
+You'll arrive at a website that gathers all known information on genes.
+A useful section is the **Bibliography** containing short summaries of relevant scientific papers.

 ---------
   ![](_static/images/R2d2_logo.png)**Armed with this information, which gene would you choose for further research?
 Why?**